 Day 2: Sunday 18 August

-12pm: Megan Tamati-Quennell and Mark Adams discuss Schoon's photographic legacy, and the cross-cultural intersections within both his and Adams’s work.
+12pm: Megan Tamati-Quennell and Mark Adams discuss Schoon's photographic legacy, and the cross-cultural intersections within both Schoon's and Adams’s work.

 2pm: Nathan Pohio shares a Ngāi Tahu perspective on Te Wai Pounamu rock drawings

-3.30pm: Anthony Byrt, Hamish Coney and Aaron Lister reflect on the weekend’s dialogue
+3.30pm: Anthony Byrt, Hamish Coney, Paul Diamond and Aaron Lister reflect on the weekend’s dialogue

 Day 1 Schedule: Saturday 17 August